 You know you want to book a cruise, but with only a limited amount of vacation time available, when is the best time to arrange your cruise getaway?
-The answer is not always easy and everyone’s idea for the best time to cruise can vary.
+The answer is not always easy and everyone’s idea for the best time to go on a cruise can vary.
 If you plan your time well, however, you’ll be sure to have a great cruise no matter when you set sail.

 Why Are You Cruising?